veethree/tt.lua/README.md

 ```lua
 tt:new("hello", print, "Hello world!")
 ```
-The new function takes the following arguments:
-* triggerString: The trigger string for this trigger
-* triggerFunction: The function it should call
-* ...: Any number of arguments the trigger function will be called with.

 Now if you run your program and type "hello" it should print out "Hello world!"

 # Available functions